ProjectDVN/dvn/README.md

 Project DVN is a powerful, user-friendly and flexible free open-source visual novel engine written in the D programming language.
 It's designed to help creators craft immersive, interactive narrative experiences.
 Whether you're a solo storyteller, an indie developer, or a studio, Project DVN provides the tools and flexibility needed to bring your stories to life.
 No advanced technical skills required.
 Start your journey today!

+## Vision

+DVN exists to bring visual novel development closer to how stories are actually written.

+The goal is simple:
+**powerful systems, simple scripts.**

+DVN aims to merge a screenplay-like scripting style with a deeply capable engine core - letting writers focus on narrative flow while still giving developers the freedom to build complex, dynamic experiences.

+Ease of use for writers.
+Full power for developers.
+No limitations for creators.

 ## Core Philosophy

 Project DVN is built from what visual novels actually do, not from what engines typically offer.